Hackerabad/beyond-the-binary/README.md

 2. Once you are in your fork the url should look something like `https://github.com/<YOUR-USERNAME>/beyond-the-binary/`

-3. Go to preferred folder in your computer and paste the following command (Only one of it if you don't have ssh setup then go with HTTP command)
+3. Go to preferred folder in your computer and paste the following command (Github is [deprecating](https://github.blog/2020-12-15-token-authentication-requirements-for-git-operations/) the HTTPS option, so go with it only if you don't have SSH setup - you can set up ssh authentication by following [these](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) steps.)
-   - HTTP
+   - HTTPS
    `git clone https://github.com/<YOUR-USERNAME>/beyond-the-binary.git`
    - SSH
    `git clone git@github.com:<YOUR-USERNAME>/beyond-the-binary.git`

 4. Now enter the folder by running the following command